aturingmachine/laravel-vue-spa-boilerplate/readme.md

 The backend of this project follows the same conventions of Laravel.
 I suggest looking into their documentation and familiarizing yourself with the `php artisan` commands.
 They are used to create everything you need including **Models, Migrations, and Controllers**.

 ## Notes
   This project appears to be mostly CSS which is due to the Vuetify Styling being hardcoded into it.
-If this ever needs to change simply add a `.stylus(<source of stylus>, <CSS output>)`.
+If this ever needs to change simply add a `.stylus(<source of stylus>, <CSS output>)` to the `webpack.mix.js` file in the root of the project.
 This will pack the CSS however due to laravel-mix it will fail, running the `npm run *` again will succesfully build the project as it can now find the compiled CSS.